THE NOW AND THE NEXT

 Engagement: Urban Cultures / The Brussels Way

-The studio work starts from a critical exploration of the expected future of the central neighborhoods of Schaerbeek, including the campus of the Faculty.
+The studio work starts from a critical exploration of the expected future of the very diverse neighborhoods of the City of Brussels.
 We evaluate the impact of the envisioned objectives on our society.
-The production of a collective atlas of the neighborhood in 2040 will look back on the expected evolution of the city in the next 20 years.
+The production of a collective atlas of the neighborhoods in 2040 will look back on the expected evolution of the city in the next 20 years.
 Is this the future we want?
 We are placing major transitions for the neighborhood on the agenda of that same future, from the reuse of old industrial buildings for new functions such as housing, care, sports and education, to creating space for the urban economy, biodiversity and new forms of mobility.

-In order to achieve this, we have to organize the interaction between public and private forces differently.
+In order to achieve this, we have to invent.
+We will need to design Future Places for the City of Brussels.
+We need to organize the interaction between public and private forces differently.
 We have to invent new typologies of buildings and reclaim public spaces.
 We need to rethink real estate models and ownership in the city.
-Step by step, we are looking for the conditions for a decisive and inclusive Schaerbeek 2040 alliance.
+Step by step, we are looking for the conditions for a decisive and inclusive Brussels 2040 alliance, as an accumulation of Future Places.
 Design research on an architectural scale will demonstrate how we can tune the future of the city by taking smart decisions today.
+This will be the second phase of the semester (7 weeks).
+Every student will need to develop an individual design on an architectural (human) scale, within the collective vision.